jezzicrux/jezzicrux.github.io/dressup_game/README.md

 This flash game was created for testing against requirements and finding bugs.

 ## Requirements for dress up game.
-1. The layout will be broken up into three major sections -a.
-The dress-up icons will on the left side of the layout -b.
+1. The layout will be broken up into three major sections
+   - a.
+The dress-up icons will on the left side of the layout
+   - b.
 The color options for the bangs, hair, shirts, pant, and skirt will be located on right of the icons

-c.
+   - c.
 The window with the mannequin will be on the right side of the layout

-d.
+   - d.
 The layout will be the width on the browser

 2. Mannequin requirements:

-a.
+   - a.
 The pose of the mannequin will be a relax stance with a hand on her hip

-b.
+   - b.
 Upper and lower areas of the body will be covered on the mannequin

-c.
+   - c.
 The underclothing can never be removed

-d.
+   - d.
 The mannequin face will start with the first eyes, nose and mouth in the respected list

 i.
 The eyes will always default with the yellow colored eyes